🕒 Reading Time: 10 minutes

 3. Peacock

-Peacock‘s free tier offers select NBC Sports content, including WWE programming, Premier League highlights, Olympic coverage, and occasional NFL games.
+I have spent some time testing Peacock TV.
+It’s free tier actually offers a lot of content, including select NBC Sports content, such as WWE programming, Premier League highlights, Olympic coverage, and occasional NFL games.

-Peacock works well across all devices with required account registration.
+Peacock works well across all devices I tried, from Firestick to mobile, although you need to create an account.
 The interface is polished with smooth navigation.
-You’ll see more ads than premium users, but it’s manageable.
+You’ll see more ads than premium users do, but they are shorter and less disruptive.

 Visit the Official Peacock Website